Aanok/jftui/README.md

 Whitespace may be scattered between tokens at will.
 Inexisting items are silently ignored.
 Both `quit` and `stop` mpv commands will drop you back to menu navigation.

+There is one further command that will be parsed, but it is left undocumented because its implementation is barely more than a stub.
+Caveat.

 To safely run multiple instances of jftui concurrently, make sure to specify distinct `--runtime-dir` arguments to at least each one after the first.

 # Plans and TODO